 - Reliance (rten) – relying on the same cognitive sensor (dbang-po)

 - Object (yul) – cognitively aiming at the same focal object (dmigs-yul)

 - Aspect (rnam-pa) – giving rise to the same cognitive appearance, namely the same mental hologram

 - Time (dus) – arising, abiding, and ceasing simultaneously

-- Natal source (rdzas, natal substance) – although coming from their own individual natal sources – referring to individual tendencies (sa-bon, seeds, legacies) – coming from natal sources that have the same slant (ris-mthun).
-Thus, they work harmoniously together without clashing.
+- Natal source (rdzas, natal substance) – coming from their own individual natal sources, referring to their individual tendencies (sa-bon; seeds).

 Thus, primary consciousness and its attendant mental factors both give rise to the same mental hologram of the same cognitive object, and in doing so, both cognitively engage with the same cognitive object.
 However, the way in which each cognitively engages with the same object is different:

 - Primary consciousness engages with it by cognizing merely the essential nature of the object.

 - Mental factors engage with it in distinctive ways such that the cognition has its own special characteristics.

 If primary consciousness were missing, the mental factors alone would not cognize the essential nature of what its object is – a sight, a sound, a smell, a taste, a physical sensation, or a mental object.
 If we may use the rough analogy of a cell phone, without primary consciousness, the device would be unable to identify and display the audio portion of the digital code of an app as distinct from the video portion.
 And without mental factors to assist in this process, the device would be unable to access the code, differentiate its audio data from its video data, and display differences in volume of the sound and brightness and contrast in the picture.